outmoded/postmile/Readme.md

 # About

-This is a raw code dump of the discontinued experimental Yahoo!
-Sled project - a collaborative list making tool built using JS and Node.js.
+Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.
-For more information about the project and the latest updates go to: https://github.com/hueniverse/postmile.
+Postmile is based on the discontinued experimental Yahoo!
+Sled project initially published at: https://github.com/yahoo/postmile.

 # To Do